kaimcfarlane/React_TS/README.md

 <img width="1411" alt="reacttsImg1" src="https://github.com/kaimcfarlane/React_TS/assets/87865378/af418f15-b21b-4559-8cf7-02368a423881">

-React Time and Speed mini games to test a users reaction time and type speed.
+Here I created and published a desktop application designed to test users hand-eye reaction speed.
+With games that test your WPM (words per minute) and ability to click fast moving objects, this app was made to be a fun and enjoyable experience.
+Made with the Chart.js API.

 🚀 Test Live: https://kaimcfarlane.github.io/ReactTS/